MutheuTheAnalyst/SQL_Project_1/README.md

 * In addittion,to **confirm** whether **all records were exported correctly**,I ran the **query**: select * from portfolioproject.`bike purchase`; This **query displays all the records and fields** in the dataset.It's observed that the **dataset contains 1000 records**.

-* Proceeding further,I confirmed that the dataset **does not contain any duplicates**.This by using the **distinct function** i.e select count(distinct id) as sample_size from portfolioproject.`bike purchase`; .This query still return query 1000 records.
+* Proceeding further,I confirmed that the dataset **does not contain any duplicates**.This by using the **distinct function** i.e select count(distinct id) as sample_size from portfolioproject.bike purchase; .This query still return query 1000 records.

 ## **Data Exploration**